 By Dr. Paul Jerard, E-RYT 500, YACEP

 Recent studies have shown that practicing Yoga can help nurture happiness in individuals.
-Some components of happiness are actually physiological, coming from the brain.
+Some components of happiness are physiological and come from the brain.
 Happier people have larger prefrontal cortexes than other people.
-Practicing Yoga encourages changing your consciousness to promote positive thinking and self-affirmations.
+Practicing Yoga encourages changing your consciousness to promote positive thinking and self-affirmation.
 Over time, this will indeed cultivate feelings of overall happiness and life satisfaction.

-Yoga encourages people to focus on their inner selves, while breathing, meditating, and stretching.
-It allows us to slow down from our busy lives for a time, to consider what really matters: our health and well being.
-Instead of focusing on all of the negative aspects of life, Yoga teaches us to revel in the positive, take each day one at a time, and cope with a variety of stressful situations.
-People who practice Yoga on a regular basis find it easier to release negative feelings and replace them with optimistic thoughts.
+Yoga encourages people to focus on their inner selves while breathing, meditating, and stretching.
+It allows us to slow down from our busy lives for a time to consider what matters: our health and well-being.
+Instead of focusing on all of the negative aspects of life, Yoga teaches us to revel in the positive, take each day one at a time, and cope with various stressful situations.
+People who practice Yoga regularly find it easier to release negative feelings and replace them with optimistic thoughts.

 Hatha Yoga also helps improve happiness due to its physical effects on the body.
-When a person has a physically fit, healthy body, it is easier to be happy about life in general.
+When a person has a physically fit, healthy body, it is easier to be happy about life.
 Having a healthy body is key to living a happy life.
 Many people store tension in certain parts of the body.
-You might be feeling an ache in your neck, thinking it is the result of a poor night’s sleep, when it is actually the result of tension stored away in the body.
+You might feel an ache in your neck, thinking it results from a poor night’s sleep when it results from tension stored away in the body.

 We often hold certain emotions in certain parts of the body.
-Insecurity and worry can result in lower back pain, grief and loss are carried in the chest area, and stomach problems can occur when we are having trouble processing new information.
+Insecurity and worry can result in lower back pain, grief and loss in the chest area, and stomach problems when we have trouble processing new information.
 When anxieties ensue, we can practice asanas and pranayama, which release tension in the body.

 Yoga Asanas to Enhance Happiness

-Hatha Yoga for happiness offers many great therapeutic aspects to those who practice on a regular basis.
+Hatha Yoga for happiness offers many great therapeutic aspects to those who practice regularly.
 Breathing, stretching, and inner contemplation encourage a positive mindset in all domains of life.
 Yoga encourages us to trust our bodies while releasing negative thoughts, feelings, and energy.
 A Yogic lifestyle helps us learn to replace negative energy with positive.
 This results in an overall feeling of happiness that cannot be denied.
 While those who practice Yoga are not walking around like smiling clones, letting all negative emotions wash over them, they certainly know how to cope with negative thoughts and feelings.
-There are many asanas that you can practice to help enhance happiness in your own life.
+You can practice many asanas to help enhance happiness in your own life.

-Wide-legged poses can be a bit challenging, requiring strength in the legs, balance, and concentration.
-These things work together to enhance will power, self-esteem, and overall happiness.
+Wide-legged poses can be challenging, requiring leg strength, balance, and concentration.
+These things work together to enhance willpower, self-esteem, and overall happiness.
 Try a wide-legged forward bend, triangle pose, twisted angle, side stretch, or warrior pose to nurture happiness.

-As you reach forward, then down toward your toes in a forward bend, you learn to release.
-You must release your shoulders and arms, neck, and head.
-You will feel the pull of your leg muscles stretching, while all the blood flows to your head for a bit.
-This is a therapeutic pose, because as you stand upright again, your blood will release itself back throughout the body, renewing the supply and refreshing your outlook.
+You learn to release as you reach forward, then down toward your toes in a forward bend.
+As a result, you must release your shoulders, arms, neck, and head.
+Additionally, you will feel the pull of your leg muscles stretching while all the blood flows to your head for a bit.
+This is a therapeutic pose because as you stand upright again, your blood will release itself throughout the body, renewing the supply and refreshing your outlook.